Sienci-Labs/Resources/superlongboard/slb-manual.md

 If you set one of these up yourself, you can either check out our [Vortex rotary axis with a pre-made wiring loom and closed-loop NEMA 23 with a built-in driver](https://sienci.com/product/vortex-rotary-axis/) that you can use for your own rotary setup or upgrade your existing open-loop Vortex, or you should pick up your own independant motor driver.
 Most motor drivers on the market will do like a **DM542** or **TB6600** but use your best judgement and be mindful of who you buy from.

 The main downside of this setup though is that most hobby CAM software is yet to catch up to the hardware and support 4-axis toolpaths.
 This means that you'll either still use it for 3-axis cutting (alongside some of the benefits mentioned above) or you'll have to get creative in finding a solution that works for you by manually modifying code, using indexing, or paying for a more expensive CAM software.
-We've currently only tried [Snapmaker's Luban software](#tips-for-luban-a-axis-cam), though we'll update this section once we have more to recommend.
+At this time we have only tried [Snapmaker's Luban software](#tips-for-luban-a-axis-cam), though we'll update this section once we have more to recommend.

 ### Driver Wiring